 - The road or intersection where the accident occurred

 - Lights or stop signs at the location of the accident

 6. Cooperate with police, but speak with an attorney before accepting responsibility for the accident.
 Avoid speaking with anyone, other than police, about your car accident.
 You are not under any obligation to accept responsibility for the accident.
 Nor is there a need to blame others for the accident.

 7. Do not Leave the scene of the accident.
 It is important to remain at the accident scene, unless you are being transported to the emergency room by ambulance, until all other drivers and police have left.

 8. Notify your insurance company.
 You should report the accident to your insurance company as soon as you reasonably can after the accident.
 You are not under an obligation to contact your insurance company immediately; in other words you are not obligated to contact your insurance company from the scene, or from the hospital or even within the first day or two after the accident.
 Typically an insurance policy simply provides that you give them notice of the accident as soon as possible after the accident.
 The insurance company does not necessarily have your best interest in mind.
 They have their own best interest in mind.
 For this reason it is always a good idea to contact an attorney following a car accident in order to help you deal with the payment of medical bills, resolution of the property damage, and basically to deal with all issues concerning your case, and in particular issues involving your insurance company and the other driver’s insurance company.

-Feel free to share this checklist with others, print and store in your glove box, or import as text to your cell phone or PDA for quick access at the accident scene.
-Call our law firm’s toll free number 800-422-8286 if you have any questions about your unique circumstances concerning an accident.
+Feel free to share this checklist with others, print, and store in your glove box for quick access at the accident scene.
+Call our law firm’s toll-free number 800-422-8286 if you have any questions about your unique circumstances concerning an automobile accident.